 This post about gluten-free restaurants in London contains affiliate links.
-I am updating this post as I eat my way through London June 3-July 13, 2018.
+I am updating this post as I eat my way through London from June 3-July 13, 2018.

-Last updated June 13, 2018
+Last updated July 11, 2018

 I’m traveling for the next six weeks and am looking for as many gluten-free restaurants in London as I can find.

 Of course, as a gluten-free blogger, living in London for six weeks offers an amazing opportunity for me to try many different restaurants and share the best ones with you!

 Before you read this, I want to share a few thoughts:

 (1) I have found a lot of gluten-free and gluten-free-friendly restaurants in London, which means there are probably so many restaurants I haven’t had a chance to try yet.
 There are quite a few restaurants that are dedicated to serving only gluten-free foods here, too, something I’m not used to seeing in Colorado.

 (2) I have made every effort to only eat at restaurants where I feel the staff is knowledgeable enough to give me a safe meal.
 I make every effort possible to plan my meals ahead of time.
 If I know I’m going to be in an area, I research restaurants so I know where I can go.
 I rarely eat out willy-nilly.

 (3) I am using my Nima Sensor to test my food for gluten, too.
 In case you haven’t heard of the Nima Sensor, it’s a small, portable gluten-detecting device that helps you decide whether or not your food is gluten-free.

 In order to test each dish, I place a pea-sized amount of food in the Nima Sensor test capsule, wait 2-3 minutes, and then Nima tells me how the food fared.
 I love when Nima smiles at me because that means I know, with a greater level of certainty, that my food is truly gluten-free.